 Plaid solves this problem by offering an intermediate connection layer (through an API) for app developers.
 The API is standardized across all banks, which greatly simplifies the integration.

-End-users opt in to share persona information with Plaid, including your name, account number, account type (debit or credit, for instance), balance, and many more.
+End-users opt in to share persona information with Plaid, including their name, account number, account type (debit or credit, for instance), balance, and many more.

 Plaid then stores and secures that information by means of end-to-end encryption.
 Nevertheless, users have the ability to limit what information they want to be shared with third-party apps.